Benchling supports printing labels for any

 Set up label templates in Benchling

-You can upload ZPL (Zebra Programming Language) label templates into Benchling, which will allow you to print labels with information about items in Benchling.
+You can upload ZPL (Zebra Programming Language) label template code into Benchling, which will allow you to print labels with information about items in Benchling.

 Benchling does not provide a label designer for you to use.
 Instead, it allows you to upload ZPL label templates, which you can design using a number of label design programs.
-Zebra Designer is free and provided by Zebra, but any software that can produce ZPL should work.
-When designing your labels, you can use keywords that Benchling will recognize to pull in data related to the item on to the label.
+Zebra Designer Pro (V3) is free and provided by Zebra, but any software that can produce ZPL should work.
+When designing your labels, you can use keywords that Benchling will recognize (see below) to pull in data related to the item on to the label.

 Keywords are all formatted as

 benchling.<item type>.<property> (e.g.

-benchling.container.barcode or benchling.entity.barcode).
+benchling.container.barcode or benchling.entity.Cell Count).
 Below is a table of what properties we support for what items:

 Note on batches: Some containers contain multiple batches.
 Any entity property, any batch property, or the concentration property will use the data on the first batch in a container.

 Once you have ZPL for your label, you can upload that into Benchling.
 Go to the “Label Templates” section in your registry settings and click “Create”.
 You will be prompted to enter a name for your label template, as well as the ZPL to use.

 Create a label

 Let's assume we want to create a label for a container with a cell line in Benchling.
 An example container is shown below:

 We start by creating a label with a label design program (the screenshots below will assume you're using Zebra Designer).
-When using Zebra Designer, you'll need to have at least one label printer installed on the computer that you're using.
-The first time you start it, you should be walked through adding a printer.
+When using Zebra Designer, you'll need to have at least one Zebra printer installed on the computer that you're using.
+The first time you connect the printer, you should be walked through adding a printer.
+Refer to this Help article.